Antonio Stradivari, Cremona, 1709, the 'La Pucelle, Virgin, Maiden'

 Lower bouts: 20.6 cm

-There is 1 additional image in the archive which is not available publicly.
+There are 4 additional images in the archive which are not available publicly.
 Please contact us for more information.

 Notes: